raspberrypi/documentation/hardware/raspberrypi/bootmodes/bootflow_2711.md

 The bootflow for the ROM (first stage) is as follows:-

 * BCM2711 SoC powers up
-* Read OTP to determine GPIO configuration for second stage loading.
+* Read OTP to determine if board model defined `nRPIBOOT` GPIO
-* If nRPIBOOT GPIO is high or OTP does not define `nRPIBOOT` GPIO (only defined for CM4)
+* If nRPIBOOT GPIO is high or OTP does NOT define `nRPIBOOT` GPIO
    * Check primary SD/EMMC for `recovery.bin`
       * Success - run `recovery.bin`
       * Fail - continue